baileyheit/Spotify_DataScience/project/project.md

 In future research and implementations of this project, it would be important to find a data set that has a manageable amount of data points.
-Our group ran into trouble generating a random sample of 5000 data points.
-It is possible that if we took a different sample then the results may have been differently.
-This may threatent the reliability of our research.
+Because our original data set had 100,000 data points, our group decided to generate a random sample of 5000 data points.
+However, with this, we ran into trouble saving a consistent set of 5000 data points, and our random selection may compromise the randomness and integrity of the original data set.
+It is possible that if we generated a new random sample from the same dataset, our results would be different, which may threaten the reliability of our research.
 Additionally, it would be important to focus on a few variables instead of surveying all of the variables to begin with.
 It was difficult to pull together a cohesive storyline when juggling such a large amount of variables.
 We tried to use every statistical method, instead of delving further into one or two.
-This contributed to the difficulty of focusing our research.
+This contributed to the difficulty of focusing our research, as well as contridicting results from different methods of analysis.
 Next time, linear regression models and visualizations may be sufficient for our analysis.